The Ultimate Guide to Travel Nurse Agency Housing

 Some agencies offer lodging but they don’t offer much in the way of choices.
 You need to take what they give you.
 Or, you take the housing stipend.

-As a result, these agencies may not offer much of a choice for location either.
-They may only guarantee that the housing they provide is within a 30-minute commute of the hospital.
+Moreover, these agencies may not offer much of a choice for location either.
+For example, they may only guarantee that the housing they provide is within a 30-minute commute of the hospital.
 You’ll have to decide whether or not you are comfortable ceding this level of control regarding your housing.

 It’s important to note that the largest companies in the industry often take this approach to housing.
-As we discuss below, these agencies often get really good deals on the housing they provide.
+However, as we discuss below, these agencies often get really good deals on the housing they provide.

 At the other end of the spectrum, some agencies are flexible and offer many lodging options.
 They might offer furnished apartments, Extended Stays, vacation rentals or even share rentals.